marcopeereboom/toyz80/README.md

 The zexdoc tests are very good however they do not test negative indexed operations.
 I missed a signed two's complement displacement and the test passed however C compiled code did not work right.
-That was a hilarious to debug.
+That was hilarious to debug.

 ```